stefan-hoeck/idris2-elab-util/src/Doc/Enum2.md

 %language ElabReflection
 ```

-In this section we try to automatically define `Eq` instances
+In this section, we try to automatically define `Eq` instances
 for enumerations.
 This will be quite a bit more involved
 than generating the data types themselves, so we will break
 it down into several parts.